 There are multiple ways to change the text size in your presentation.

 You can click on the text box to select it, then drag a corner to enlarge or reduce it.
-You can also use the - and + buttons in the context toolbar.
+You can also use the A- and A+ buttons in the context toolbar.
 Or, for better precision, you can also change the size of your text by setting a numeric value to it in the context toolbar.

 If you select multiple text boxes by holding down the Shift button, you will be able to adjust their text sizes together.